DISTRHO/Ildaeil/README.md

 Audio, MIDI and Time information works, but there is no latency, parameters or state handled right now.
 Also, only LV2 hosting is enabled at the moment.

+Ildaeil basically works as a mini-wrapper around Carla, leveraging it for all its host support.

+The name comes from the korean 일대일, which means "one to one".

 ![screenshot](Screenshot.png "Ildaeil")

 ## Goals